KSDunne/twenty_one/README.md

 - RULE 1: Have a hand that totals higher than the dealer's, but is not > 21

 - RULE 2: Number cards are worth face value, colored cards (i.e. J, Q, K) are 10 and an ace can be 1 or 11

 - RULE 3: Hit means you take another card, stand means you keep your current hand

 - RULE 4: If player has > 21, they bust and lose.
 If the dealer has > 21, they also bust and the player wins

 - RULE 5: The dealer must hit if they are < 17, unless the player decided to stand and the dealer already has > the player.
 The dealer wins in this instance

 The game here is the basic version of black jack.
 It is good for beginners to learn the core game.
-This is why it was renamed to Twenty-One.
+This is why it was renamed to Twenty One.
 Enjoy!

 ## User experience (UX)